c0510gy/Langtopia/README.md

 # Langtopia
-Langtopia is the software that helps you to understand any language on your computer screen or audio sounds from your computer..
+Langtopia is the software that helps you to understand any language on your computer screen or audio sounds from your computer.